qiaohuang/qiaohuang.github.io/blog/_posts/2021-04-19-upgrade-to-ga4.md

 The `gtag.js` tag that you added will collect data for your new GA4 property, which is linked to your Universal Analytics property.
 You now run the UA & GA4 in Parallel!

 {: .box-warning}
-Note: Don't remove the old `analytics.js` tag.
+Warning: Don't remove the old `analytics.js` tag.
 It will continue to collect data for your Universal Analytics property.

 ## Postscript